KimConcepcion/dotfiles-windows/README.md

 # dotfiles-windows
-This repo contains my preferred settings and configuration files for different tools I use
+This repo contains my preferred settings and configuration files for different tools I use in Windows.